Locwise/GeoBox.IO/Tracking Map.md

 #Tracking Map

-Use Trakning Map to trach live events, devices and GeoFences
+Use Trakning Map to track live events, devices and GeoFences